 There's a special version of Murphy's Law for fresh foods — you either never have enough or over-purchase and watch it all go bad in the fridge.
 It's super-frustrating, especially when you think about all the money that's going right in the garbage can with all that wasted food.

-Take a look at our top five tips for storing fresh foods below, then take a peek at our handy food shelf life chart so you know exactly how long you can expect to keep your groceries around.
+But with a strategy and some knowledge about the shelf life of the foods you buy, you can help eliminate some of the waste and money dump.
+Take a look at our top five tips for storing fresh foods below, then take a peek at our food shelf-life chart — so you'll know exactly how long you can expect to keep your groceries around.

 Always cut off the tops of root vegetables like carrots, beets and radishes before storing in the refrigerator.
 Leaving the tops on will draw moisture from the veggies.
 You can store the leafy tops wrapped in paper towel in a plastic bag if you plan on eating them.

 You should always try to plan ahead and thaw meat in the refrigerator overnight.
 If you find yourself in a bind and need to use frozen meat for dinner tonight, try using this method and thawing in water.

 It dries out the bread and makes it go stale faster.
 Bread will usually last around four days at room temperature, so separate loaves into how much you think you'll eat within that time frame, and freeze the rest.